The range will be closing at 6:00PM on Friday, Dec 20th.

 damaged primer

-Another ammunition-related issue could be the use of ammo hand-loaded light to minimize recoil.
-If too light, it can lead to stovepipe malfunctions.
-The issue can be resolved by changing the recoil spring to a lighter one.
+Another common issue?
+Hand-loading ammo light to reduce recoil.
+If you load too light, it can lead to stovepipe malfunctions.
+The easy fix here is swapping out your recoil spring for a lighter one.

 Defective primers can also cause issues.
-If the primer isn’t fully seated so that the anvil makes solid contact, a firing pin may fail to ignite it, leading to a malfunction known as a “click.”
+If the primer isn’t placed right—so the anvil doesn’t hit solidly—a misfire known as a “click” can happen.

-Particularly with .22LR and other rimfire cartridges, misfires can happen due to the nature of the primer compound.
-If you see a round with a good firing pin strike but no discharge, it’s typically the ammunition’s fault rather than the pistol’s.
+Particularly with .22LR and other rimfire cartridges, misfires can just be bad luck because of how the primer compound works.
+If you notice a solid firing pin strike and no bang, odds are it’s not your gun, it’s the ammo.

 Magazine